Fiberglass Resurfacing: Our 6 Step Process

 This will cause the same disastrous effect explained previously.
 Well-pointing is an additional cost, but it will NOT be added to the total cost until determined necessary by your technician.

-When a Fibre Tech technician has determined that the ground water is at a safe level, the pool will be emptied, which could take up to a full day.
-After it is emptied, the surface must dry before our 6-step fiberglass resurfacing process can begin.
+When a Fibre Tech technician has determined that the ground water is at a safe level, the pool will be emptied.
+This could take up to a full day.
+After it’s emptied, the surface must dry before our 6-step fiberglass resurfacing process can begin.

 Our Job is Complete

 Once finished, the pool will be filled with water by use of a garden hose or other property water source.
 Although our work is completed, your job is not.
-The pool is now your responsibility to keep healthy, but don’t worry, we will not leave you hanging.
+The pool is now your responsibility to keep healthy, but don’t worry, we won’t leave you hanging.

 Your technician will review information provided in the Use & Care Guide that will be included in your warranty packet.
 Among this information will be your chemical maintenance responsibilities.
 If you use a third party to maintain your pool, you should share this information and inform them it is Fibre Tech Fiberglass Resurfacing.